 Both Administrators and Agents can delete End-User profiles from staff portal as long as they have permission set under their roles by Administrator.

 Following this deletion action, the End-User profile is removed from the User Interface and the End-User identity is deleted from the system, along with the tickets and other data is also deleted. e.g. solution comments, forum topics / comments, invoice and profile information.

-These features and functionalities are currently available.
-As we approach May 25, 2018 (GDPR Effective Date), Vision Helpdesk will be updating and adding features and functionalities to further support our customers with their GDPR compliance programs.
+These features and functionalities are currently available, Vision Helpdesk will be updating and adding features and functionalities to further support our customers with their GDPR compliance programs.

 VISION HELPDESK CERTIFICATIONS: